Azure/azure-sdk/docs/policies/migration-guide-template.md

 ## Additional samples

-More examples can be found at [Samples for add package name here](Add link to samples here)
+More examples can be found at (Add link to samples here with link text Samples for new package name)